carpentries/lesson-development-training/episodes/infrastructure.md

 #### `.Rproj` file

-The repository also contains a file called `FIXME.Rproj`, which should be renamed.
+The repository also contains a file called `FIXME.Rproj`, a project file that RStudio (a commonly-used editor for working on lessons) can use to track some options and preferences for working on your lesson on your local machine.
+This file should be renamed.
 You can call this file whatever you like, but the convention is for its name to match that of the lesson repository.